The mission of the Euless Gurmat School is to give students knowledge and appreciation of the Sikh way of life and their rich Sikh heritage.

 The school is in session 9 months of the year, and the children are off for summer break for 3 months.
 The school is staffed by 2 teachers per classroom, including some of our recent graduates, and a group of parent volunteers.

-Please contact the Principal with any questions here.
+Please contact the Principal with any questions, or if you want to volunteer, here.